zeinabrahiimi/zeinabrahiimi.github.io/index.md

 </ul>

 <h2 style="color: #038e75;">Hobbies</h2>
-<p style="color: #000;"> When I step away from the academic world, I often immerse myself in hiking while enjoying listening to podcasts, reading books with <a href="https://www.blinkist.com/en/content/daily"> Blinkist</a>, and, every now and then, in English calligraphy.</p>
+<p style="color: #000;"> When I step away from the academic world, I often immerse myself in hiking while listening to podcasts, reading books with <a href="https://www.blinkist.com/en/content/daily"> Blinkist</a>, and, every now and then, practicing English calligraphy.</p>

 <!-- Social media links with Font Awesome icons -->